mldiego/dieman95.github.io/resources.md

 </div>

 <div class = "middle">
+    ## Books

     We have a list of books here that I will try to organize by topics, although some may follow into more than one category.

+    ### AI

+    You look like a thing and I love you - Janelle Shane

+    ### Personal development

+    Not textbooks, but the How to win friends and influence people is a good one.

+    ### Psycology

+    Range maybe?
+Not sure how to express this category yet.
+Books like thinking fast and slow, David and Goliath...

+    ### History

+    Books like Patria, Sapiens...
 </div>